 Positive Youth Development is the entire system of support to the whole child ensuring student physical and psychological well-being.
 Support for youth development should be incorporated into all student classes and activities.
-Additionally, many activities may be designed specifically to support youth development and social emotional learning (SEL) such as:
+Additionally, many activities may be designed specifically to support youth development such as:

 - Project-based learning

 - Youth leadership

 - Student Voice, Student Choice

 - Service learning

 - Counseling

 - Mentoring

 - Art, music, cultural & character education and other special interest areas

 - Health & physical education

-- Environmental literacy, drug & violence prevention, etc.

-- Programs that provide assistance to students who have been truant, suspended, or expelled to allow the students to improve their academic achievement
+- Environmental literacy, drug & violence prevention, etc. - Programs that aid students who have been truant, suspended, or expelled to allow the students to improve their academic achievement